doppar/docs/3.x/pool-console.md

 ```

 ## Register Commands
 There’s no need to manually register your custom commands in Doppar.
-Once you've created a command using the `make:schedule` utility, Doppar automatically detects and loads it without requiring additional configuration.
+Once you've created a command using the `make:command` utility, Doppar automatically detects and loads it without requiring additional configuration.
 This keeps your setup lean and allows you to focus on building functionality rather than wiring it up.

 When Pool boots, all the commands in your application will be resolved by the service container and registered with Pool.